prebid/Prebid.js/modules/mass.md

 This module enables the MASS protocol for Prebid.
 To use it, you'll need to work with a MASS enabled provider.

-This module scans incoming bids for the presence of a META_MASS DealID and uses external resources to decypher and process the MASS:// URI found within the ad markup.
+This module scans incoming bids for the presence of a "mass" flag being set to true in the bid meta or a publisher specified DealID pattern and uses external resources to decypher and process the MASS:// URI found within the ad markup.
 This modules is designed to work with MASS enabled Exchanges and DSP's.